Get instant quote

 The size of the blank must be approximately 3 mm (.125'') larger than the part

-For example, if a part has an envelope of 30 x 30 x 30 mm, it typically requires a larger blank cut from a 35 mm sheet.
-If the envelope is reduced to 27 x 27 x 27 mm, a 30 mm sheet can be used instead, which saves material and lowers cost.
+For example, a part with a 30 x 30 x 30 mm envelope typically requires a larger blank cut from a 35 mm sheet.
+If the envelope is reduced to 27 x 27 x 27 mm, a 30 mm sheet can be used instead, which saves material and reduces cost.

 To minimize cost:

-• Design parts to be at least 3 mm smaller than the nearest standard blank size.
+• Design parts at least 3 mm smaller than the nearest standard blank size.

 14. Take advantage of economies of scale

-In the graph below, we show the average unit price for 12 parts machined in 304 stainless steel.
+The chart below shows the average unit price for 12 CNC machined parts in 304 stainless steel.

-The unit price drops nearly exponentially: increasing quantity from one to five can cut the price by about half, and ordering very high volumes (over 1,000 parts) can reduce unit cost by five to ten times.
+Unit price drops rapidly with quantity: increasing the order from one to five can cut price by about half, and very high volumes over 1,000 parts can reduce unit cost by five to ten times.

 To minimize cost:

-• Leverage economies of scale by ordering higher volumes.
+• Take advantage of economies of scale by ordering higher volumes.

 Best practices for lowering CNC costs